slashml/magemaker_docs/README.md

 ### Deactivating models

 Any model endpoints you spin up will run continuously unless you deactivate them!
-Make sure to delete endpoints you’re no longer using so you don’t keep getting charged for your SageMaker instance.
+Make sure to delete endpoints you’re no longer using so you don’t keep getting charged for your instance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>